olange/hamster-to-harvest.py/README.md

 A utility script written in Python to migrate [Hamster](http://projecthamster.wordpress.com/about/) time tracking entries to the [Harvest](https://www.getharvest.com) time tracking web service.

+## Status

+Currently a work-in-progress, in pre-alpha stage.

 ## Installation

 ### Download the migration script